dominicparga/osmgraphing/notes.md

   To make this less dependent of a certain map, every node is represented by its coordinate or id instead of its index.

+### Extend balancing

+- Update route-counts of shortcuts after updating normal edges.
+- Add to config, which metric-id is used as route-count.
+- The explorator finds too many routes.

 ## Info

 - [OSM-tags][taginfo]